top of page

 October 01, 2024

-This video explains our unique in-house compost system and how we overcame new restrictions on Denver's city compost collection restrictions.
-Read more here.
+This video explains our unique in-house compost system and how we overcame new restrictions on Denver's city compost collection.
+Watch the video here.

 "CU Denver Partners Help Auraria Campus Go Green"